Christina Chi Zhang

 • Alongside the critic, offered critiques to student work twice a week;

-• Marked up student drawings and provided technical support on visual representations weekly.
+• Marked up student drawings and provided technical support on visual representations.

 • Led workshops and tutorials on digital and physical modeling, rendering and drawing techniques.